 Student has a paper and pencil test and can test in regular lab with extended testing time.

-ADA (Private room, Scribe, Reader, etc.)
+ADA (Private Room, Scribe, Interpreter, Reader, etc.)

 Please make sure you schedule the correct type of ADA testing needed so the Testing staff can schedule accordingly and accommodate as many students as possible.
 If you have questions, please call 901-333-4170.

 The College Level Examination Program (CLEP) helps you receive college credit for what you already know, for a fraction of the cost of a college course.
 Developed by the College Board, CLEP is the most widely accepted credit-by-examination program, available at more than 2,900 colleges and universities.
 Pass any of the 33 CLEP exams and achieve your college and career goals.